-The Fostering Connections to Success and Increasing Adoptions Act of 2008 requires that "assurances by the State child welfare agency and the local education agencies to provide immediate and appropriate enrollment in a new school" be included in the child's case plan when changing schools is determined to be in the child's best interest.
-The non-regulatory guidance for the Every Student Succeeds Act (ESSA) describes how a State education agency must coordinate with the State or Tribal child welfare agency to ensure that the local education agencies implement the educational stability requirements for children in foster care as stated in title I of the Elementary and Secondary Education Act of 1965.
+According to the Fostering Connections to Success and Increasing Adoptions Act of 2008, it is in the child’s best interests that "assurances by the State child welfare agency and the local education agencies to provide immediate and appropriate enrollment in a new school" be included in the child's case plan when changing schools.
+The nonregulatory guidance for the Every Student Succeeds Act (ESSA) describes how a State education agency must coordinate with the State or Tribal child welfare agency to ensure that the local education agencies implement the educational stability requirements for children in foster care as stated in title I of the Elementary and Secondary Education Act of 1965.
 This includes ensuring the following:

 - A child in foster care will remain in his or her school of origin unless it is determined that this is not in the child’s best interest.

 - If it is not in the child’s best interest to stay in his or her school of origin, the child will immediately be enrolled in a new school, even if the child is unable to produce records normally required for enrollment.

 - The new (enrolling) school will immediately contact the school of origin to obtain relevant academic and other records.

 These provisions help ensure minimal interruption to a child's learning and help support positive educational outcomes for children and youth in out-of-home care.
 The following resources offer information about how to support immediate enrollment for these children.
 Resources include State and local examples.